News Resources for Media Outlets

 - UTHealth/Children’s Memorial Hermann

-The University of Texas Health Science Center at Houston (UTHealth), the most comprehensive academic health system in The University of Texas System and the U.S. Gulf Coast region, is home to schools of biomedical informatics, biomedical sciences, dentistry, medicine, nursing and public health.
-It also includes a psychiatric hospital, multiple institutes and centers, a growing network of clinics and outreach programs in education and care throughout the region.
-The university’s primary teaching hospitals include Memorial Hermann-Texas Medical Center, Children’s Memorial Hermann Hospital and Lyndon B. Johnson General Hospital.
-Founded in 1972, its faculty, staff and students are committed to delivering innovative solutions that create the best hope for a healthier future.
+The University of Texas Health Science Center at Houston (UTHealth) was established in 1972 as Houston’s health university.
+The most comprehensive academic health center in The UT System and the U.S. Gulf Coast region, UTHealth is home to schools of biomedical informatics, biomedical sciences, dentistry, medicine, nursing and public health.
+UTHealth educates more health care professionals than any health-related institution in the State of Texas and features the nation’s sixth-largest medical school and the highest ranked nursing graduate school in Texas.
+It also includes a psychiatric hospital and a growing network of clinics throughout the region.
+The university’s primary teaching hospitals include Memorial Hermann-Texas Medical Center, Children's Memorial Hermann Hospital and Harris Health Lyndon B. Johnson Hospital.
+For more information, visit www.uth.edu.

 Visit the entire quick facts page about the university.